shivamvijaywargi/js-pip/README.md

 ## Limitations

-1. Works on chrome as of now.
+1. Works on chromium based browsers as of now.